Pirate-Parties-International/PPI-party-info/README.md

 `PP<nationalISOCode>-<subpartyCode>`

+Note: The data format is mostly self explanitory, but documentation will be provided in time.

-# Party logo
+### Party logo

-Each logo should only the circular logo, with transparent background.
+Each logo should only be the circular logo, with transparent background.

-# Country flag
+### Country flag

 See readme in the country-flag/ folder